Best Known For

 Involved in the "Great Train Robbery" of 1963, Ronnie Biggs became one of the world's most famous fugitives.
 He avoided capture for more than 30 years, living as a fugitive in Brazil and Australia.

 Answer questions and see how you rank against other players.Play Now

 Biggs survived two more attempts to bring him back to face justice before deciding to return voluntarily.
 In 2001, he flew back to England, where he was taken into custody.
-By this time he had suffered a series of strokes and his health was in decline.
-Biggs told the press that he came back because "My last wish is to walk into a Margate pub as an Englishman and buy a pint of bitter."
+By this time, he had suffered a series of strokes and his health was in decline.
+Biggs told the press that he came back because his last wish was "to walk into a Margate pub as an Englishman and buy a pint of bitter."
 Others speculated that he had come home for free health care.

 © 2013 A+E Networks.
 All rights reserved.

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Your Friends' Connections